-- 4.3.1.
-To receive the minutes of the previous meeting of the Committee, consider any matters arising, and note any business undertaken by Chair's action. - 4.3.2.
+- 4.3.2.
 To ensure all decisions made about the outcomes of assessment, student performance, and the confirmation of marks are taken with due regard for the principles of equity, impartiality, and consistency. - 4.3.3.
 To ensure all decisions made by the Committee are taken in accordance with the appropriate Academic Regulations, including, where necessary, any approved variance to or exemption from those Regulations. - 4.3.4.
 To determine and ratify the marks for the assessment of individual students registered on modules considered by the Committee, taking into account any Extenuating Circumstances which have been approved or are otherwise pending approval (refer, Section 4.4). - 4.3.5.
 To determine and authorise the Supplementary Assessment arrangements in respect of students who have not satisfied the criteria to pass a module under consideration and notify the relevant Board of Examiners of such arrangements and/or the outcomes of those arrangements. - 4.3.6.
 To implement the penalty reached in the event of it being established that a student has breached the Regulations Relating to Academic Misconduct. - 4.3.7.
 To act in accordance with the outcome of any appeals, made through the University's Academic Appeal Procedures, which have been upheld. - 4.3.8.
 To monitor student performance in relation to module marks and statistical data and confirm that the standards achieved in the modules under consideration are being maintained and are consistent with comparable standards in the sector. - 4.3.9.
-To meet any additional expectations required by Professional, Statutory and Regulatory Bodies (PSRBs) or other such external bodies.
+To meet any additional expectations required by Professional, Statutory and Regulatory Bodies (PSRBs) or other such external bodies. - 4.3.10.

-4.3.10.
 To agree what actions shall be delegated to the Chair (refer, Section 4.6).